kitao/pyxel/docs/README-abspath.md

 - Create a sound from strings with `Sound.set` function or `Music.set` function

-Refer to the API reference for usage of these functions.
+Refer to the API reference for the usage of these functions.

 ### How to Distribute Applications